tejas4888/Yolo-Annotation-Tool-New-/README.md

 # Yolo-Annotation-Tool-New

-Put all images in the "images" folder
+Put all images in the "images" folder under respective categorical folders.

 Add all classes to "classes.txt" file.